 Things To Do

 I’ve already shared a bunch of things to do when it rains but if you are lucky enough to have the sun shining you have lots more options.
 Of course a visit to one (or all!) of the theme parks is a must for the young or the young at heart.
 I like Dreamworld, Movie World and Wet n Wild.
-Take a drive to the hinterland (about an hour or so), explore that National Park and stop in at a cellar door like Witches Falls or Heritage Estate along the way.
+Take a drive to the hinterland (about an hour or so), explore a National Park and stop in at a cellar door like Witches Falls or Heritage Estate along the way.
+The Springbrook National Park waterfall walks are amazing!
 While you are there pop into Gallery Walk to browse the quaint shops.
 If you want to stay a little longer why not try Songbirds Rainforest Retreat, my blogger friend highly recommends it!
+If money is tight don’t be discouraged because there are plenty of things to do for free on the Gold Coast.
 Of course you can’t not visit Surfers Paradise Beach, from night markets to festivals and sporting competitions there is always something on.
 If being on the water is your thing you can cruise, sail, surf, stand up paddle board or dive.
 If you fancy placing a bet Jupiters is the place to do it and you can also catch a show while you are there.
 Every October the V8 Supercars roar through the streets attracting huge crowds.
 If you are looking for something a little more refined frock up and spend a day at the races.
 If you are lucky you might be able to catch a Titans home game while you are in town.
 In 2018 the Gold Coast will be hosting the Commonwealth Games so start planning your trip now as it will no doubt be busy! to be a For more things to do on the cheap check out these options.

 Much the same as in any capital city around Australia, Gold Coast shopping is dominated by malls.
 Pacific Fair is my favourite.
 It’s currently undergoing a major renovation but it is going to be amazing when it it done!
 Shops in and around Cavill Avenue tend to stay open later than those in the surrounding areas and it’s always a good way to walk off dinner.
 The Paradise Centre covers all your basic needs including a Woolworths supermarket.
 Luxury shoppers are catered for with the likes of Louis Vuitton, Prada and Gucci all clustered in a small radius near Elkhorn Avenue.
 I thought I had seen everything in terms of shopping, but I have never seen a thong vending machine until now.
 Only on the Gold Coast right?